|Efficacy of a Physical Training Program on Pregnancy Related Lumbopelvic Pain|

 2Department of Physiotherapy, School of Rehabilitation, Tehran University of Medical Sciences, Tehran, Iran

-3Department of Epidemiology and Biostatistics, School of Public Health, Tehran University of Medical Sciences, Tehran, Iran
+5Department of Epidemiology and Biostatistics, School of Public Health, Tehran University of Medical Sciences, Tehran, Iran

 6Nursing Care Research Center, Iran University of Medical Sciences, Tehran, Iran

 Viewed : 3451 times

 Downloaded : 4668 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Objective: A large number of women suffer from lumbo-pelvic pain during pregnancy.
+Objectives: A large number of women suffer from lumbopelvic pain during pregnancy.
 This pain continues in considerable percentage of women after pregnancy and causes considerable distress and disability.
-The purpose of this study is to investigate the efficacy of a physical training program on lumbo-pelvic pain and its physical disability during pregnancy.
+The purpose of this study was to investigate the efficacy of a physical training program on lumbopelvic pain and its physical disability during pregnancy.

-Material and Methods: Aquasi-experimental study was performedto investigate the effects of a physical training program in women with lumbo-pelvic pain in 2010-2011.
-A total of 180 pregnant women, assigned to the intervention (n = 90) and control group (n = 90) randomly.
+Materials and Methods: A quasi-experimental study was performed to investigate the effects of a physical training program in women with lumbopelvic pain in 2010-2011.
+A total of 180 pregnant women were randomly assigned to the intervention (n = 90) and control groups (n = 90).
 The physical training program consisted of stretching and strengthening exercises and body posture modifications.
-This 12 weeks program was administered to the intervention group only andthe control group received the routine prenatal care.
-The main outcome for measurementwere pain and physical disability that was assessed at baseline and 12 weeks post treatment by visual analog scale (VAS) and Oswestry Disability Index respectively.
+This 12-week program was administered to the intervention group only and the control group received the routine prenatal care.
+The main outcome for measurement were pain and physical disability that was assessed at baseline and 12 weeks post treatment by visual analog scale (VAS) and Oswestry Disability Index, respectively.

-Results: There was no significant difference in pain intensity and physical disability between groups before intervention (p> 0.05), however pain and physical disability decreased significantly in the intervention group (p< 0.05).
+Results: There was no significant difference in pain intensity and physical disability between groups before intervention (P > 0.05), however pain and physical disability decreased significantly in the intervention group (P < 0.05).

-Conclusion: It seems that a designed physical program and body postures modification may reduce the severity of lumbo-pelvic pain and its related disability in pregnant women.
-It is recommended that midwives emphasize on the importance of back pain and pelvic pain in prenatal counseling sessions and provide solutions for pain relief, including physical exercise and posture modification.
+Conclusions: It seems that a designed physical program and body postures modification may reduce the severity of lumbopelvic pain and its related disability in pregnant women.
+It is recommended that midwives emphasize the importance of back pain and pelvic pain in prenatal counseling sessions and provide solutions for pain relief, including physical exercise and posture modification.

 Cite By, Google Scholar